 Both the term and responsibilities of a Hiring Manager should be well known to every recruiter out there.
 Also, Hiring Managers themselves should understand what their job involves – and what it doesn’t.
 Meanwhile, this is not always the case, and there are occasional tensions between recruiters and Hiring Managers.
-In this article we will explain who a Hiring Manager is and what his/her responsibilities in the recruitment process are.
+In this article, we will explain who a Hiring Manager is and what their responsibilities in the recruitment process are.

-Who is Hiring Manager?
+Who is a Hiring Manager?

 - Decides that there is a need for a new employee and formally requests hiring of one – both a replacement for an employee who has decided to leave the company, and creating an entirely new role within the organization.

-- Discusses the above with senior management involved in making key financial decisions (i.e. CEO, COO) and gets a formal permission to start the recruitment process.
+- Discusses the above with senior management involved in making key financial decisions (i.e. CEO, COO) and gets formal permission to start the recruitment process.

 - Creates a precise job description for the HR department to base the job advertisement on.
 This is a very important part as it will decide whether or not the whole process will be successful.
 Candidate requirements should be realistic and adequate to the job responsibilities, and both should be described in great detail.

-- Defines requirements and expectations for the HR in relation to the recruitment, mainly the interview: its character, length, number of stages, tests and tasks requested of candidates etc.
+- Defines requirements and expectations for the HR in relation to the recruitment, mainly the interview: its character, length, number of stages, tests and tasks requested of candidates, etc.

-- Verifies candidates references, if required.
+- Verifies candidates’ references, if required.

-- Picks the best candidate, offers him/her the job and negotiates the contract, including salary.
+- Picks the best candidate, offers him/her the job, and negotiates the contract, including salary.

 To avoid the tensions mentioned at the beginning of this article, it is a good idea to go together through the above list of responsibilities and make sure that both parties are on the same page.
-It is also important to make the HM realistic about his/her expectations and clear about the situation on the job market: the size and quality of the talent pool, and an estimated time that finding the best candidate can take (you can support your case with your internal statistics).
+It is also important to make the Hiring Manager realistic about their expectations and clear about the situation on the job market: the size and quality of the talent pool, and an estimated time that finding the best candidate can take (you can support your case with your internal statistics).

 Make sure you also sensitize them that they act on behalf of the company, becoming its ‘interface’ in communication with the candidates.
 It is crucial then for them to act professionally at all times, as this can heavily influence chosen candidate’s decision on accepting the job offer.